BlaqueDevs/se-assignment-day-4-software-project-management-Jeyy91/README.md

 ## 11. What are the main features or functionalities that make your software stand out?

+The main features that will make my software standout are things such as integrating innovative features like in-app training and certification, a task bidding system, and real-time work tracking for transparency

 ## 12. What data is available regarding the market size and growth potential for your software?

+The central statistics office in Zambia would allow me to gain insight into the latest employement data available in the nation.
+I would also be able to partner with trades school and collect data on readily available skilled workers.

 ## 13. How can understanding market trends inform your software’s positioning and development?